 There are unethical people in all industries – including CPR training.
 If an AHA instructor is offering a completely online certification class, they’re in violation of AHA policies.
 The certification card they issue to you might be fake, or they may just be hoping they’ll never get caught.
 Either way, you should be very cautious about anyone offering an AHA certification without meeting them in-person to complete skills testing.

-Why do I need to do hands-on skills?
+Why do I need hands-on skills?

 All AHA instructors are required to use automatic feedback device manikins during skills practice and testing, meaning the manikins provide students with auditory (usually a click when hitting the right depth) and visual prompts (typically in the form of lights when compressions are at the correct rate).
 Using automatic feedback device manikins during training has been shown to improve CPR skills and capability (Gugelmin-Almeida, 2021).
 If you skip out on practicing these critical competencies, you’re depriving yourself of essential skills you need to know if you’re ever faced with responding to an emergency situation.
 Online learning can be incredibly beneficial for many different topics – but learning and perfecting your physical CPR skills is just something that can’t be done with a 100% online course.

 I’m an experienced healthcare provider.
 Do I really have to sit through an entire in-person class?